calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Be mindful of cyclic negativity.
 Don't _whinge_.
     * Identify problems - collate/suggest solutions - take action points
 * Identify the *spirit* of conversations
-    * Are you colleages being offensive? or are they expressing frustration?
+    * Are you colleagues being offensive? or are they expressing frustration?

 Language